An introduction to UW Luce-SEA

 Read more about UW Luce-SEA initiatives and partners here.

-Celia Lowe, Chair of the Southeast Asia Center, is the grant’s principal investigator and Judith Henchy, head of the Southeast Asia Section of UW Libraries and affiliate faculty at the Jackson School, is co-investigator.
+Celia Lowe, Chair of the Center for Southeast Asia & its Diasporas, is the grant’s principal investigator and Judith Henchy, head of the Southeast Asia Section of UW Libraries and affiliate faculty at the Jackson School, is co-investigator.

-Other partners in the project include a Southeast Asia Research Family course at the Burke Museum with UW Southeast Asia Center’s Senior Lecturer, Raissa DeSmet.
-Pauli Sandjaja, teaching professor and coordinator of the Southeast Asia program at UW’s Asian Languages & Literature, is lead recruiter for a new faculty member who studies new media, digital humanities, translation, popular culture, film or literature.
+Other partners in the project include a Southeast Asia Research Family course at the Burke Museum with UW Center for Southeast Asia & its Diasporas’ Senior Lecturer, Raissa DeSmet.
+Pauli Sandjaja, Teaching Professor and Coordinator of the Southeast Asia program at UW’s Asian Languages & Literature, is lead recruiter for a new faculty member who studies new media, digital humanities, translation, popular culture, film or literature.